nickv2002/Imperial-Assault-Skirmish-Map-Project/ReadMe.md

 ![detail map preview](web_images/map-preview.jpg)
-# Imperial Assault Printable Skirmish Maps
+# Imperial Assault Skirmish Map Project

 [New Orders](https://neworders.xyz) and [Board Wars](http://boardwars.eu/) podcasts are working together to bring you the Imperial Assault Skirmish Map Project.
 The project continues the lovely work started by Ibsh to create beautiful images for every Imperial Assault Skirmish Map.
 These maps serve two purposes: